Galmek/Galmek/README.md

 - 👋 Hi, I’m @Galmek
-- 👀 I’m interested in ... videogames
+- 👀 I’m interested in ... videogames and applications
 - 🌱 I’m currently learning ...
-C++ Unreal
+C++ Unreal and React Native

 <!---
 Galmek/Galmek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.